Pakistan's internet censors seek help from Canadian company

 "Now Pakistanis can get direct access to politicians.
 Previously they were just on television, telling you stuff," Aziz said.

-Bolo Bhi asked technology companies to refuse the bid and said U.S.-based Websense, Cisco, Verizon, OpenDNS, and Canada's Sandvine all agreed.
+Bolo Bhi asked technology companies to refuse the bid and said U.S.-based Websense, Cisco (CSCO.O), Verizon (VZ.N), OpenDNS, and Canada's Sandvine (SVC.TO) all agreed.

 "Any company whose products are currently being used for government-imposed censorship should remove their technology so that it is not used in this way by oppressive governments," Websense said in an open letter seen by Reuters.